solidjs-community/solid-primitives/packages/audio/README.md

 Primitive to manage audio playback in the browser.
 The primitives are easily composable and extended.
 To create your own audio element, consider using createAudioPlayer which allows you to supply a player instance that matches the built-in standard Audio API.

+Each primitive also exposes the audio instance for further custom extensions.
+Within an SSR context this audio primitive performs noops but never interrupts the process.
+Time values and durations are zero'd and in LOADING state.

 ## Installation

 ```